Florents-Tselai/vasco/README.md

 **vasco** can be build with [pgvector](https://github.com/pgvector/pgvector) support .

-In that case all MINE statistics can be computed between `vector` types too.
+In that case, all MINE statistics can be computed between `vector` types too.

 ``` sql